 I can say many of the decisions we’ve made will better Ann Arbor for the next 20 years.
 But, I can also say there is much more to do.

-We introduced a new roads plan that will reduce the number of potholes, without sacrificing the long-term care of our 300-miles of roadway.
-Now we still need to make many streets safer for pedestrians and cyclists.
+- We introduced a new roads plan that will reduce the number of potholes, without sacrificing the long-term care of our 300-miles of roadway.
+Now we need to keep making streets safer for pedestrians and cyclists.

-We have nearly rehabbed every unit in our public housing system, ensuring that our neighbors making under $20,000 a year can live safely.
-But we need to build new workforce housing — housing for teachers, bus drivers, retirees, and young professionals.
+- We have nearly rehabbed every unit in our public housing system, ensuring that our neighbors making under $20,000 a year can live safely.
+Now we need to build new housing for workers and retirees.

 I am proud of our successes, but they also highlight the reasons that make me say: As a community, we still have more to do.
 As your representative, I still have more to do.

-And because these goals need all of us, I am still committed to an approach to leadership that puts forward a vision, but will always seek input and guidance from the community.
+And because these goals need all of us, I am still committed to an approach to leadership that will always seek your guidance.
 And because I want to serve you, I am still committed to making City Hall more accessible, more understandable, and more helpful to you, the resident.

 So, please, take a look around my website.
 And, don’t forget to vote Tuesday, August 8th, or by absentee ballot between now and then.
 I look forward to doing everything I can to earn your support.
 See you back on the campaign trail.